 What happens if DNS fails?

-If DNS fails, users cannot resolve domain names to IP addresses, effectively preventing access to websites and online services by name.
+If DNS fails, you cannot resolve domain names to IP addresses, effectively preventing access to websites and online services by name.
 Some services may still be accessible via direct IP addresses, but this is impractical for most users.

 Can DNS be used for purposes other than website access?